-The effective tax rates for the years ended December 31, 2019 and 2018 were 39.1% and negative 1.9% respectively.
-The increase in effective tax rate in 2019 was primarily due to the reduction and effective lapsing of statutes for certain historic uncertain tax positions and state income tax benefits, offset by additional tax expense for Global Intangible Low Taxed Income ("GILTI'), foreign income taxes at different rates, and changes in valuation allowances in the U.S. and certain foreign jurisdictions.
-The decrease in the effective tax rate in 2018 was primarily due to the change in valuation allowance and non-deductible expenses.
-The effects of other federal and state deferred tax adjustments in 2019 and 2018 were offset by changes in valuation allowances and have no net impact on effective tax rates.
+The effective tax rates for the years ended December 31, 2020 and 2019 were negative 75.5% and 39.1% respectively.
+The change in effective tax rate in 2020 is primarily related to the mix of income and losses in different jurisdictions taxed at different rates, as well as changes in valuations allowances in the U.S. and in our foreign subsidiaries.
+The change in the effective tax rate in 2019 was primarily due to the reduction and effective lapsing of statutes for certain historic uncertain tax positions and state income tax benefits, offset by additional tax expense for GILTI, foreign income taxes at different rates, and changes in valuation allowances in the U.S. and certain foreign jurisdictions.
+The effects of other federal and state deferred tax adjustments in 2020 and 2019 were offset by changes in valuation allowances and have no net impact on effective tax rates.

-The following is a reconciliation of the effective tax rate from continuing operations for the years ended December 31, 2019 and 2018 to the U.S. federal statutory rate of 21% :
+The following is a reconciliation of the effective tax rate from continuing operations for the years ended December 31, 2020 and 2019 to the U.S. federal statutory rate of 21%:

 Year ended December 31,

-2019 2018
+2020 2019

-Benefit at federal statutory rates \$ (290) \$ (1,085)
+Benefit at federal statutory rates \$ (149) \$ (290)

-State income taxes, net of federal benefit (147) (261)
+State income taxes, net of federal benefit (212) (147)

-Change in valuation allowance (12,005) 2,904
+Change in valuation allowance 227 (12,005)

-Taxes related to foreign income 295 479
+Taxes related to foreign income 195 295

-Non-deductible expenses 58 573
+Non-deductible expenses (271) 58

-Other federal deferred tax adjustments 6,907 (597)
+Other federal deferred tax adjustments (23) 6,907

-Other state deferred tax adjustments 5,624 (1,898)
+Other state deferred tax adjustments 738 5,624

-Uncertain tax positions (982) (16)
+Uncertain tax positions 30 (982)

-(Benefit from) provision for income taxes \$ (540) \$ 99
+Provision for (benefit from) income taxes \$ 535 \$ (540)